mbta/transit_project_ideas/personal_alerts.md

 Intermediate

 ## Variations
+- Only display alerts relevant to the individual **stops** you regularly use. _(Level: Intermediate)_
-Combine with Sky’s [Personal Countdown Clock](https://github.com/mbta/transit_project_ideas/blob/master/personal_countdown_clock.md) for a one-stop personal T dashboard! _(Level: Advanced)_
+- Combine with Sky’s [Personal Countdown Clock](https://github.com/mbta/transit_project_ideas/blob/master/personal_countdown_clock.md) for a one-stop personal T dashboard! _(Level: Advanced)_

-Show when the alerts start and end on an interactive calendar. _(Level: Advanced)_
+- Show when the alerts start and end on an interactive calendar. _(Level: Advanced)_

-Let users of the web page choose which routes they want to see alerts for.
+- Let users of the web page choose which routes they want to see alerts for.
 Remember each user’s choices. _(Level: Advanced)_